gajus/eslint-plugin-jsdoc/README.md

 Number | **number** | **number** | `(41) instanceof Number` -> **`false`**
 String | **string** | **string** | `("test") instanceof String` -> **`false`**

+If you define your own tags and don't wish their bracketed portions checked for types, you can use `settings.jsdoc.structuredTags` with a tag `type` of `false`.

 |||
 |---|---|
 |Context|everywhere|